gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 We will ship a new auto-updater package for Linux servers written in Go that does not interface with the system package manager.
 It will be distributed as a separate package from Teleport, and manage the installation of the correct Teleport agent version manually.
-It will read the unauthenticated `/v1/webapi/find` endpoint from the Teleport proxy, parse new fields on that endpoint, and install the specified agent version according to the specified upgrade plan.
+It will read the unauthenticated `/v1/webapi/find` endpoint from the Teleport proxy, parse new fields on that endpoint, and install the specified agent version according to the specified update plan.
 It will download the correct version of Teleport as a tarball, unpack it in `/var/lib/teleport`, and ensure it is symlinked from `/usr/local/bin`.

 Source code for the updater will live in the main Teleport repository, with the updater binary built from `tools/teleport-update`.